Phat0101/Phat0101/README.md

 <h2 align="left">Hi 👋!
-My name is Patrick and I'm a software engineer, from in Sydney.</h2>
+My name is Patrick and I'm a software engineer, from Sydney.</h2>

 ###